 The Governance Policy Handbook serves as a guide for students, faculty, staff and administrators who desire to be or are already involved in college planning and other campus-wide decisions.
 This handbook includes descriptions of college processes and policies, college committees, and a schedule of college planning, evaluation, implementation and re-evaluation.

 The strategic planning structure at East Los Angeles College reflects the college’s commitment to shared governance and to obtaining campus-wide and community input on college goals and objectives that will shape the college’s future.
 The first objective of the college planning structure was to revise and modify the existing college mission to better reflect changes in the college, the surrounding community, and pedagogical developments.
-The culmination of this process was a revised Strategic Plan that was based on campus-wide dialog and discussion on relevent campus data.
+The culmination of this process was a revised Strategic Plan that was based on campus-wide dialog and discussion on relevant campus data.

 Strategic Plan 2011-2017